Department: Clinical Science and Services

 Ayona teaches animal nutrition to undergraduates and postgraduates and is involved in the assessments of both groups.
-In addition she teaches and assesess in the MSc in Veterinary Education programme and as the course director gives academic direction to the overall programme.
+In addition she teaches and assesess in the MSc in Veterinary Education programme and was the founder of the overall programme.
 This area of her teaching has been strengthened by the MA in Medical Education that she gained recently and through research in veterinary education.

 Experience in Postgraduate Developments

 Ayona has extensive experience in postgraduate course development in both distance/online and face-to-face delivery modes for veterinary and paraveterinary sectors with appropriate pedagogy, standards, quality and credit frameworks to ensure flexibility and progression for professional development.
 This unique expertise is highly recognised within the University of London distance learning programmes and her external appointments and external funding that I have received to develop partnerships, research collaborations and short courses.
-Currently Ayona is involved in developing a PG Certificate in teaching and learning for online tutors of University of London International Programmes and is a tutor of the programme.
+During 2017-18, Ayona was involved in developing a PG Certificate in teaching and learning for online tutors of University of London International Programmes and is a tutor of the programme.

 Ayona is currently involved in several veterinary curriculum and tutor development in higher education projects.
-In addition, Ayona is involved in the design, development and implementation of training courses in Bangladesh, India, Sri Lanka and Thailand.
+In addition, Ayona is involved in the design, development and implementation of training programmes in Bangladesh, India, Sri Lanka and Thailand.
 Most of these are training for veterinarians and have been funded by the British Council, European Union and the Welcome Trust.
 Since 2010 a specific training course on Elephant Health and Reproduction has been jointly developed with the Chiang Mai University in Thailand and the University of Peradeniya, Sri Lanka using a new blended model of an online course followed by practical training in Thailand.
 This course is offered annually and since 2014 the practical course has been offered in Thailand and in Sri lanka.
-In 2018 the 4-week online course starts in April and will be followed by the practical course held in Sri Lanka from June 11-15 http://www.asiaelephanthealth.org/
+In 2019 the 4-week online course starts in April and will be followed by the practical course held in Thailand.